 The District has a salary deferral plan (Plan) that was converted from a defined benefit plan to a defined contribution plan in 1982.
 Plan provisions and contribution requirements are established and may be amended by the District's Board of Directors.
 Full and part-time employees are eligible to participate in the plan on the first day of the month following completion of 30 days of employment if they are at least 21 years of age.
 Each eligible employee is allowed to defer compensation in 1% increments of their pay, but their deferral may not exceed the specific annual dollar amount determined by the Internal Revenue Service.
 The District may make non-elective contributions to full-time employees' account in the Plan in the amount determined by the District at its discretion.
-The District's contributions plus earnings become vested at a rate of 20% after the first year of employment.
+The District's contributions plus earnings become vested at a rate of 20% after the first year of employment, 40% after the second year of employment and are 100% vested after the third year of employment.
 District contributions for plan participants who leave employment before they are fully vested are forfeited.
 Participant forfeitures will be used to reduce the Employer Discretionary Contributions to the Plan for the Plan Year in which the forfeitures occur.
 There is no liability for benefits under the Plan beyond the District's discretionary contributions.